Wicked, Part 1, 2024, Movie Review: Comparing the Movie to the Novel

 Fiyero is in this movie, and Galinda pursues hm and they date, but he seems more interested in Alphaba.
 In this Wicked Part 1, Alphaba is best friends with Galinda, who is also her roommate, and she becomes friends with Fiyero.
 But in the novel, there were more people at the school, and they all often partied together and hung out together at different places, like many college student excursions.
 In the novel, Galinda had her clique, but Alphaba mostly hung out with her goat professor friend.

 But I don’t remember Alphaba turning monkeys into flying monkeys in the novel.
-At least the movie kept Alphaba true character, which was an intelligent activist who wants to help the animals.
+At least the movie kept Alphaba's true character, which was an intelligent activist who wants to help the animals.
 She wasn’t wicked.
 Rather, she was being demonized by Madame Morrible and the Wizard because she didn’t want to a part of the corrupt plans.
 So, they labelled her as wicked and made everyone hate her or be afraid of her.
 But her friends at the college knew she wasn’t like that.

 Avatar photo